 I think a really helpful way to reflect on Clinton's decision not to prosecute is to think about General Petraeus.

-But instead, the Department of Justice decided to prosecute him, and he actually pleaded guilty to a misdemeanor mishandling.
+But instead, the Department of Justice decided to prosecute him, and he actually plead guilty to a misdemeanor mishandling.

-Okay, you know, apparently what the information though was in that case, if we're gonna be fully transparent with our audience here, it was nothing serious.
+Apparently, what the information, though, was in that case, if we're going to be fully transparent with our audience here, it was nothing serious.

 It had nothing to do with anything.

-We now know that probably we know five at least six or five foreign intelligence agencies hacked into Hillary server.
+We now know that probably, we know five, at least six or five foreign intelligence agencies hacked into Hillary's server.

-He had handbooks and handbooks of price flight information which he'd taken home, he'd put in a desk straw.
+Petraeus had book, he had handbooks and handbooks of classified information, which he'd taken home, he'd put in a desk drawer.

 That's correct.